• Free shipping on all orders

 Lower urinary tract problems or, in some cases, urinary tract infections (UTIs) are common urinary conditions that affect many female cats.
 There are several different reasons for your cat to develop a urinary tract problem.

-If your female cat has a UTI, you can bet that she might be doing frequent trips to the litter box, urinating small amounts, peeing in unusual places, having blood in her urine, or showing pain and discomfort while urinating.
+If your female cat has a UTI, you can bet that she might be making frequent trips to the litter box, urinating small amounts, peeing in unusual places, having blood in her urine, or showing pain and discomfort while urinating.
 In all cases, veterinarian attention is needed.

 2. Problems With The Litter Box